deeppavlov/dream/annotators/combined_classification/README.md

+﻿
+# Combined_classification

+## Description
+component_type: multitask model, NN-based
+is_customizable: true
+CPU memory use: 2909 Mb.

-﻿This model is based on the transformer-agnostic multitask neural architecture.
+This model is based on the transformer-agnostic multitask neural architecture.
 It can solve several tasks similtaneously, almost as good as single-task models.

 The models were trained on the following datasets: